GENERAL TERMS AND CONDITIONS

 Article 5 – Projects and acceptance

-- If no explicit acceptance procedure has been agreed upon, delivery is considered accepted upon use.
+If no explicit acceptance procedure has been agreed upon, a delivery is considered accepted as soon as:

 Article 6 – Software and third parties (Odoo)